kukulaka/kukulaka.github.io/README.md

 - [ ] Accessability considerations as per [a11y](https://reactjs.org/docs/accessibility.html)
 - [ ] Tests for components
 - [ ] SEO for page using React Helmet
-- [ ] Fetch search data when 2 or more characters are entered and use endpoint
+- [ ] Fetch search data when 2 or more characters are entered and use endpoint https://www.rentalcars.com/FTSAutocomplete.do?solrIndex=fts_en&solrRows={numberRow}&solrTerm={searchTerm}

-##
+## Testing
+These can be found in the relevent component.
+Tests can be run using yarn test and yarn test:watch.
+Jest to run tests and Enzyme for mocking.

 ## Available Scripts